-As this is course is based on the progression of a student's process skills, attendance and participation are the two most important parts of this course.
+As this is course is based on the progression of a student's process skills, attendance and participation are essential for success.

 Course assessment and assignments are based on classroom lessons, discussions, projects, dissections, and laboratory-based inquiry work.

 Life Sciences 11